cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersCacheKeyCustomKey">RulesetRulesActionParametersCacheKeyCustomKey</a>

-Customize which components of the request are included or excluded from the cache key.
+Which components of the request are included or excluded from the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#custom_key Ruleset#custom_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#custom_key Ruleset#custom_key}

 ---